Smooth solutions to the chord log-Minkowski problem: Introduction

 The organization of this paper goes as follows.
-In Sec. \ref{sec2}, we list some basic facts on Riesz potential (energy), convex geometry, differential geometry and integral geometry.
-In Sec. \ref{sec3}, the proofs of Theorem \ref{thm1} and Theorem \ref{thm2} are given to reveal the regularity results of Riesz potential on the boundary of convex domain.
-Moving forward to Sec. \ref{sec4}, we establish the related nonlocal Gauss curvature flow and the function, moreover, $C^{0}$, $C^{1}$ estimates are also derived.
-In Sec. \ref{sec5}, the derivatives and variations of Riesz potential are exhibited.
-We show the $C^{2}$ estimate in Sec. \ref{sec6}.
-The proof of Theorem \ref{thm4} will be presented in Sec. \ref{sec7}.
+In Section \ref{sec2}, we list some basic facts on the convex geometry, differential geometry and integral geometry.
+In Section \ref{sec3}, we provide the proofs of Theorem \ref{thm2} and Theorem \ref{thm1}, which establish regularity results for the Riesz potential on the boundary of a convex domain.
+As a consequence, we obtain Theorem \ref{thm3}.
+Moving forward to Section \ref{sec4}, we establish the related nonlocal Gauss curvature flow and the functional, moreover, $C^{0}$, $C^{1}$ estimates are also derived.
+In Section \ref{sec5}, the derivatives and variations of the Riesz potential are obtained.
+We show $C^{2}$ estimates in Section \ref{sec6}.
+The proof of Theorem \ref{thm4} will be presented in Section \ref{sec7}.